 A firestick provides access to a ton of channels and streaming services.
 However, a common misconception is that all these services will be free, and that’s not the case.
 Although there are some channels and networks you can access for free with a firestick, you will still need your subscription to access streaming services like Netflix and Hulu.
 Another misconception is that everyone needs a firestick.
 You can get access to many of these services and channels with just a smart tv, depending on the brand.

-Even though you still have to pay for your subscription services, a firestick is a great option for those without a smart tv, or those who have smart tv with limited app options.
+Even though you still have to pay for your subscription services, a firestick is a great option for those without a smart tv or those who have a smart tv with limited app options.

 What are the Best Alternatives to Cable?

 Traditionally, people would say that the best alternative to cable is satellite tv.
 Satellite providers like Direct TV and Dish Network offer the same services as basic cable.
 The problem is that Satellite tv has become just as expensive as regular cable.
 In fact, for many people, the two are now nearly synonymous.

 The best cable alternatives nowadays are streaming services.
 Although you still need some type of high-speed internet connection (which you might be able to get for free!), there are some amazing options online for all of your television watching needs.

 There are a few services that everyone has heard of by now and for good reason.
 They have tons of content and are reasonably priced.
 The question becomes: Which one should you get?
 Or should you get them all?

 Netflix is the grandfather of all streaming services.
 Though it began as a way to rent DVDs online, it changed with the times, and now it’s one of the most popular and well-known streaming services available.